osg-htc/docs/docs/worker-node/install-wn-oasis.md

 -   Ensure the host has [a supported operating system](../release/supported_platforms.md)
 -   On every worker node, [install and configure CVMFS](install-cvmfs.md)

-Once configured to use OASIS, grid jobs will download the worker-node software on demand (into the local disk cache).
+Once configured to use OASIS, OSPool jobs will download the worker-node software on demand (into the local disk cache).
 This may result in extra network activity, especially on first use of the client tools.

 Configure the CE